How To Shrink Wrap

 Step One - Determining Equipment

-To effectively and professionally shrink wrap products for retail sales requires three key elements.
+Effectively and professionally shrink wrapping products for retail sales requires three key elements.

 1. The type of shrink film to be used